Security-Onion-Solutions/securityonion-docs/idh.rst

 .. image:: images/idh-install-2.png
   :target: _images/idh-install-2.png

-Starting in Security Onion 2.3.120, you can optionally prevent the IDH services from listening on the management interface.
+You can optionally prevent the IDH services from listening on the management interface.

 .. image:: images/idh-install-3.png
   :target: _images/idh-install-3.png